jdubray/sam-fsm/README.md

 # an FSM library

 `sam-fsm` is a companion libray to the [sam-pattern](https://www.npmjs.com/package/sam-pattern).
-It provides a simple finite state machine implementation on top of the SAM Pattern. `sam-fsm` supports deterministic and non deterministic state machines.
-Several FSMs can run concurrently in the same SAM instance, making it really easy do build complex applications.
+It provides a simple finite state machine implementation on top of the [SAM Pattern](http://sam.js.org) (which is itself a more robust state machine structure based on TLA+). `sam-fsm` supports deterministic and non deterministic state machines.
+Several FSMs can run concurrently in the same SAM instance, making it really easy do build sophisticated applications with complex state management needs.
 The two libraries combined enable you to use control states when they make sense and not needing any when the control states would be irrelevant to the application state mutations.
+It is just too cumbersome to specify a control state for all the actions, or a global state machine for your entire application state. `sam-fsm` + `sam-pattern` solves that problem.

 ## Table of Contents
 - [Installation](#installation)